moodle/devdocs/general/development/policies/deprecation/index.md

 :::

 - Check the body of the function being deprecated and look for additional function calls which have no other non-deprecated uses and may also be considered for deprecation.
 If they belong to the same code area they can be deprecated in the same issue.
-- Last but not least, every deprecation should be documented in the corresponding `upgrade.txt` files **at least** once but, **ideally**, both on this initial/immediate deprecation and also on the final deprecation/removal.
+- Last but not least, every deprecation should be documented in an [upgrade note](../../upgradenotes.md) **at least** once but, **ideally**, both on this initial/immediate deprecation and also on the final deprecation/removal.

 Apart from the previous points, there are a few more optional but highly recommended steps: